mojo626/benjaynes.com/content/Projects/tarc-2025/index.md

 ## Airbrakes

 The airbrakes are the part of the rocket that can control the amount of drag that the rocket has slowing it down.
+I went through many iterations and designs of these until landing on something I was happy with.

+If you want to read about the process, I detail it in this article:

+{{< article link="/projects/airbrakes/" showSummary=true compactSummary=true  >}}

 ### Iterations